Shakespeare authorship question: Christopher Marlowe

 The poet and dramatist Christopher Marlowe was born into a social class similar to Shakespeare's: his father was a cobbler, Shakespeare's a glove-maker.
 Marlowe was the older by two months, and spent six and a half years at Cambridge University.
 He pioneered the use of blank verse in Elizabethan drama, and his works are widely accepted as having greatly influenced those of Shakespeare.
 Of his seven plays, all but one or two were first performed before 1593.

 The Marlovian theory argues that Marlowe's documented death on 30 May 1593 was faked.
 Thomas Walsingham and others are supposed to have arranged the faked death, the main purpose of which was to allow Marlowe to escape trial and almost certain execution on charges of subversive atheism.
 The theory then argues that Shakespeare was chosen as the front behind whom Marlowe would continue writing his highly successful plays.
 These claims are founded on inferences derived from the circumstances of his apparent death, stylistic similarities between the works of Marlowe and Shakespeare, and hidden meanings found in the works and associated texts.

-Marlovians note that, despite Marlowe and Shakespeare being almost exactly the same age, the first work linked to the name William Shakespeare—Venus and Adonis—was on sale, with Shakespeare's name signed to the dedication, 13 days after Marlowe's reported death, having been registered with the Stationers' Company on 18 April 1593 with no named author.
+Marlovians note that, despite Marlowe and Shakespeare being almost exactly the same age, the first work linked to the name William Shakespeare—Venus and Adonis—was on sale, with Shakespeare's name signed to the dedication, 13 days after Marlowe's reported death, having been registered with the Stationers' Company 12 days before the death with no named author.
 Lists of verbal correspondences between Marlowe's and Shakespeare's work have also been compiled.

 Marlowe's candidacy was initially suggested in 1892 by T. W. White, who argued that Marlowe was one of a group of writers responsible for the plays, the others being Shakespeare, Greene, Peele, Daniel, Nashe and Lodge.
 He was first proposed as the sole author of Shakespeare's "stronger plays" in 1895 by Wilbur G. Zeigler.
 His candidacy was revived by Calvin Hoffman in 1955 and, according to Shapiro, a recent surge in interest in the Marlowe case "may be a sign that the dominance of the Oxfordian camp may not extend much longer than the Baconian one".